risamaki/pomomaki/README.md

 `npm run build` will build the app for production.
 It correctly bundles React in production mode and optimizes the build for the best performance

-To see the rest of the files see [CreateReactApp_README.md]
+To see the rest of the files see [Create React App Readme](https://github.com/risamaki/pomomaki/blob/master/CreateReactApp_README.md)